intellectivelab/docs.intellectivelab.com/_docs/unity-react/components/grid/bulk-actions.md

 ![react_bulk-action-dropdown](bulk-actions/images/gridbulkaction_2.png)

-Single bulk action considered as available only if **link key** from the component links array **matches** any action **name or type property** from whole actions list.
+Single bulk action considered as available only if `link key` from the component links array `matches` any action `name` or `type` property from whole actions list.
-Choosing an action targets to show configured view and pass some declared resource by actual uri property, defined in an appropriate action from all actions list.
+Choosing an action targets to show configured view and pass some declared resource by actual `Uri` property, defined in an appropriate action from all actions list.

 Examples of bulk actions: